FAQs

 Why are you both a doula & a therapist?

 I have a strong passion for supporting new & expecting parents, as well as reproductive health care.
 In both roles, I am able to support people where they are and find empowerment in their journeys.
 Social justice is also a central component and I hope to advocate for this in a variety of ways.
 I will always support your choices and uplift your voice throughout our time together!
-Trauma-informed and LGBTQ+ affirming care is always a priority in my practice.
+Trauma-informed and LGBTQ+ affirming care is always a priority in my work.

 Can you be both my doula & my therapist?